 Stress urinary incontinence

 Stress urinary incontinence is the leaking of small amounts of urine during activities that increase pressure inside the abdomen and push down on the bladder.
-This occurs mainly in women and sometimes in men.

-Stress urinary incontinence in women is often caused by pregnancy, childbirth and menopause.
+Vaginal prolapse is common, affecting up to half of adult women1.
+Causes include pregnancy and childbirth, ageing and menopause, obesity, chronic cough, chronic constipation, and heavy lifting.
+Prolapse can also occur following hysterectomy and other pelvic surgeries Stress urinary incontinence in women is often caused by pregnancy, childbirth and menopause.
 Pregnancy and childbirth can stretch and weaken the pelvic floor muscles that support the urethra causing stress incontinence during activities that push down on the bladder.

 During menopause, oestrogen (a female hormone) is produced in lower quantities.
 Oestrogen helps to maintain the thickness of the urethra lining to keep the urethra sealed after passing urine.
 As a result of this loss of oestrogen, some women experience stress urinary incontinence during menopause.

-To discuss treatment options available to you speak with your local health professional.
+To discuss treatment options available to you, speak with your local health professional.